 The Tao-chung Ted Yao Memorial Award (hereafter “Yao Award”) is sponsored by the Tao-chung Ted Yao Memorial Fund (hereafter “Yao Fund”).
 The fund was established by the Chinese Language Teachers Association, USA in 2015, with support from Professor Yao’s wife, Mrs. Kuang-tien Chang Yao, and assistance from Professor Yao’s friends and students.
 Following Professor Tao-chung Ted Yao’s wish, the Yao Award supports graduate students in the U.S. to present papers independently at national or international conferences sponsored or organized by the CLTA.
 For each year during the Yao Fund period, two to three recipients of Yao Award will be selected.
-For the year of 2016, each recipient receives a certificate and an award of $750.
-One recipient will be selected from graduate student presentations at the 2nd CLTA International Symposium on Chinese Language Teaching and Learning (CLTA-S2), and one to two recipients will be selected from graduate student presentations at the CLTA Annual Meeting in conjunction with ACTFL Convention 2016*.
+Each recipient receives a certificate and an award up to $850 to defray conference expenses.

 Eric Pelzl，University of Maryland, College Park: What Makes Hearing Mandarin Tones Difficult for Second Language Learners?
 Evidence from Psycholinguistic Research